 Pro-origami is a system for automatically generating protein structure cartoons.
 The cartoons are intended to make protein structure easy to interpret by laying out the secondary and super-secondary structure in two dimensions in a manner that makes the structure clear.

-The cartoons are drawn in a style similar to those that might be drawn manually using a tool such as Charles Bond's TopDraw program, rather than the purely topological style such as those drawn by TOPS, or the detailed hydrogen bonding diagrams drawn by HERA (PROMOTIF).
+The cartoons are drawn in a style similar to those that might be drawn manually using a tool such as Charles Bond's TopDraw program, rather than the purely topological style such as those drawn by TOPS or PTGL, or the detailed hydrogen bonding diagrams drawn by HERA (PROMOTIF), from which the cartoons available in PDBsum are derived.

 Pro-origami can also be used as a query interface to a substructure search program.